 What should you look for on your property Title?
 Well, your property Title may have planning and building restrictions on it.
 Finding out what limits are on your Title is another good reason to contact your local Council.
 Your Council’s Town Planner can tell you if your Title has any Overlays.
 For example, you may have a Special Building Overlay on your Title if you are in a flood-prone area.
 Or you may have a Heritage Overlay on your Title if your home is a Heritage Building.
 These Overlays can restrict the building work allowed to your home.

 Besides Overlays, your property Title may have Caveats or Property Covenants on your Title.
-So likewise, your Title will also show you if you have any Caveats or Property Covenants that you should consider in your home project.
+Likewise, your Title will also show you if you have any Caveats or Property Covenants that you should consider in your home project.
 Your property Title site plan will also indicate if you have an easement.

 4. Organise A Land Survey

 The land surveyor can take spot levels of your home site so that you can see the slope of your land.
 With this information, you could decide that your floor plan needs different levels.
-With a sloping ground, you may choose to step your floor plan.
+With sloping ground, you may choose to step your floor plan.